magoo/redteam-plan/README.md

 ### Strategy
 Decide where you are going to accumulate your value from this experience.
 There are tradeoffs everywhere that may not scratch what you're trying to itch with an exercise.
-- Are potential defenders aware that a red team is expected, ever?
+- Are potential defenders aware that a red team should be expected at some point?
   - Should they be?
+Do you need to set this expectation?
 - Will you also announce a window in which a red team should be expected?
   - Will this cause healthy excitement and a preparation sprint?
 - Will the attackers be heavily guided with cheating, or will it be freeform?